On a generalization of affinoid varieties: Dagger affinoid spaces

-Then we can take the completion $\widehat{K}$ and this is a field complete with respect to an archimedean absolute value, hence $\widehat{K} \cong \C$.
-But this mean that we have a character $\chi: A \to \C$ and to give such a character is the same to give a system of characters $\chi_\rho: A_\rho \to \C$.
-Moreover each of the $A_\rho$ are Stein algebras and $\cM(A_\rho) \cong \Max(A_\rho)$ for Stein algebra, where we consider only finitely generated maximal ideals.
-Finally we have that
+Then, we can take the completion $\widehat{K}$ which is therefore a field complete with respect to an archimedean absolute value, hence $\widehat{K} \cong \C$ or $\widehat{K} \cong \R$.
+This means that we have a character $\chi: A \to \C$ and to give such a character is the same as giving a system of characters $\chi_\rho: A_\rho \to \C$, where each of the $A_\rho$ can be chosen to be a Stein algebra, by theorem \ref{thm:stein_filtration}.
+By the theory of Stein spaces, cf. chapter 5 of \cite{REM}, $\cM(A_\rho) \cong \Max(A_\rho)$ for Stein algebras (where $\Max$ denotes finitely generated maximal ideals).
+Finally, as a consequence of proposition \ref{lattice_ideal}, we have that

-so each point of $\Max(A)$ is given by a system of characters.
-Hence the assertion. \end{proof} \end{prop}
+So, we showed that each bounded character of $A$ defines a point of $\Max(A)$, proving the proposition. \end{proof}